spice-h2020/rdf.uploader/README.md

 The RDF Uplodaer aims at transforming and uploading JSON documents shared via Object Stream API.

-### Installation
+### Compilation

-You can install RDF Uploader using maven as follows:
+You can compile RDF Uploader using maven as follows:

 ```
 git clone https://github.com/spice-h2020/rdf.uploader.git